 CONTACT

 Hi!
-I’m Moira, and I’m a junior studying Fisheries Biology!
+I’m Moira, and I’m a third year studying Fisheries Biology!
 I am pretty new to fishing, but I have kept fish all my life and love aquariums.
 Recently, I have fallen in love with fishing and enjoy it as a hobby.

 My name is Meredith, and I am a fourth year FWCB student with a concentration on fisheries and aquatic sciences.
 I am from Littleton, CO, and love all kinds of native fishes!